networkservicemesh/site/content/blog/2018-05-12-nsm-skydive-integration.md

-# Using skydive to visualize nsm concepts
+# Using skydive to visualize NSM concepts

 It is always tricky for infrastructure projects, and especially networking infrasctructure projects, to explain their concepts, and what the project does effectively.
 One always better understand concepts he can visualize over those explained with hundreds of words.